P33Rview/PortRepo/README.md

 https://github.com/P33Rview/Bowling_league_app

 An app used to visualize and track the perfomance of players in bowling matches.
-This project was initiated due to insufficient shareability of Power BI dashboard, which was the first PoC of the project.
+This project was initiated due to insufficient shareability of Power BI dashboard, which was in a form the PoC of the project.

 ----